Peronism: Self-description

+Speaking of the origin of the term he used to describe his ideology, justicialism, Perón wrote:

+Socialism, which was specific to our ideology, was greatly discredited in our country.
+The parties that called themselves ‘socialist’ had, in recent years, been the favourite ‘allies’ of the oligarchy in the traditional politics of our land.
+The working classes, understandably, distrusted them.
+They had seen them validating all the ‘trickery’ of recent governments, with their presence in parliaments and their permanent support for the supposed “legality” of the oligarchic regime.
+Needless to say, with their ‘battle horse’ of ‘atheism’, they had earned the enmity of the Church.

+It was not, even remotely, the right name.
+Someone in our working group suggested the following: since our fundamental idea was social justice, and since we could not use the derivative of “social” for socialism, we should take the derivative of justice, justicialism.
+We thought it was brilliant.
+And so it remained.
+Since then, that is what we have called it.
+In reality, it is our own form of ‘creole’ socialism.

 In a 1953 letter to his friend and President of Chile Carlos Ibáñez del Campo, Perón expressed his philosophy:

 Give the people, especially the workers, everything you can.
 When it seems you are giving them too much, give them even more.
 You will see results.
 Everyone will try to scare you with the threat of economic collapse, but this is all a lie.
 There is nothing more elastic than the economy, which everyone fears so much because they do not understand it.

 A decade later, in 1967, Perón similarly wrote:

 There is no free economy.
 It is run by the state or by international financial consortiums.